Boeing Scholars Program

 - Participate in professional development activities, such as attending designated seminars and planning events

-this project investigated incorporating advanced local storage technology into the power grid to increase the utility of renewable energy sources for residential and commercial users and power providers.
+- 2019: Investigated incorporating local storage technology into the power grid to increase the utility of renewable energy sources for residential and commercial users and power providers.

 - $1,000 in your junior year